Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Counterfactual Simulation Training (CST)

-Examples with positive reward are learned via cross entropy, with loss weight given by the reward $R$.
-Examples with negative reward are discouraged via the unlikelihood loss.
-In full, the objective for datapoint $x_i$ is: This objective encourages assigning high probability to positive completions and low probability to negative completions.
 Note $\lambda=0.4$ is a mixing weight for the positive and negative losses, and $\epsilon$ provides numerical stability to the logarithm.
 We optimize this objective for $e$ epochs at each training round.
 Typically, $e$ is between 5 and 20, and we run up to 6 training rounds, with a batch size of 128.
-Since the central component of the objective is a reward-weighted cross-entropy loss over demonstrations, which we learn online, this is a policy gradient algorithm \citep{Williams1992REINFORCE}.
-We compare reward functions in Appendix \Cref{fig:reward-ablation}.
+We compare reward weighting schemes for $R_i$ in Appendix \Cref{fig:reward-ablation}.

 \textbf{How Many Positive Examples?} To provide some intuition on how many positive examples CST can create, we note that: (1) the LLM rewriting is imperfect, and (2) models do not always generate a faithful CoT from $k$ samples, so sampling for RL does not guarantee positive examples.
 For example, with cue-based counterfactuals, we may see 80\% of initial CoTs are faithful and successfully rewrite 90\% of the unfaithful CoTs, leading to 98\% of the training data having positive examples.
-With model-generated counterfactuals, we may see that 75\% of random CoTs are faithful, but the best-of-8 faithfulness rate is 85\% and our rewrite success rate for remaining data is 50\%, putting the proportion of train data with positive examples at 92.5\%.
-These numbers reflect common figures we observe when constructing the initial training set (round 0) in our experiments.
+With model-generated counterfactuals, we may see that 75\% of random CoTs are faithful, but the best-of-8 faithfulness rate is 85\% and our rewrite success rate for remaining data is 50\%, yielding positive examples for 92.5\% of data.
+These numbers reflect common figures we observe when constructing the initial training set (round 0).
 Over the course of training, the fraction of data with positive examples can rise closer to 100\% as model CoTs become more faithful.